There are 1,300 children in Northern Ireland with life-limiting or life-threatening conditions.

 Together for Short Lives is working in partnership with the sector in Northern Ireland to secure funding to implement the Department of Health’s ‘Providing High Quality Palliative Care for Our Children: A Strategy for Children’s Palliative and End-of-Life care 2016-26’.

 The recommendations have been produced by a project group of healthcare professionals, officials and representatives of the Northern Ireland Children’s Hospice.

-It is now crucial that the department allocates funding and develops the infrastructure needed to implement it.
-We ask that the Northern Ireland Executive takes the following action:
+It is now crucial that the Department of Health in Northern Ireland allocates funding and develops the infrastructure needed to implement the children’s palliative care strategy.
+There is much to do to make sure that seriously ill children in Northern Ireland and their families can access the palliative care they need, when and where they need it.
+We ask that the department takes the following action:

-- Adequately fund children’s palliative care to meet demand: Provide parity of funding for both children’s and adults’ palliative care.
-This would equate to providing an additional £800,000 per year to Northern Ireland Children’s Hospice.
+- Adequately fund children’s palliative care to meet demand by providing parity of funding for both children’s and adults’ palliative care.

 - Give young people dignity and respect – bridging the cliff edge in care between children’s and adult services: Making sure that all children and young people with long-term conditions have access to timely, high-quality transition planning to adult services.

 We also call on the Department for Communities to lift the baby benefit bar by allowing families with children under three with life limiting and life-threatening conditions to access the mobility component of the disability living allowance so they can purchase a specially adapted vehicle to carry life-supporting equipment.
 Currently the benefit is only available to children aged three and above.